ruxi/cookiecutter-ruxi-ds/README.rst

 Project template for reproducible data science using conda environments.
 This `cookiecutter`_ is forked from `painless-continuous-delivery`_ for continous integration support

-The directory structure of this boilerplate is based recommendations from `datadriven-datascience-cookiecutter`_
+The directory structure is based recommendations from `datadriven-datascience-cookiecutter`_

 Boilerplate includes preloaded conda environment.yml of standard data science tools.